5 Commando (Democratic Republic of the Congo)

-Need for mercenaries
+Mercenary recruitment

-In December 1963, a Communist-inspired rebellion broke out in the Congo province of Kwilu.
-It was initially a tribal dispute that grew to a challenge against the Central Government.
-Although it remained relatively minor, it marked the start of a spreading wave of rebellions against the current Congo central government.
-As unrest spread, leftist rebels established a Committee for National Liberation in Kivu, inspired by the late Patrice Lumumba.
-In 1964, Moïse Tshombe returned from self-exile in Spain and declared himself as the only person who could bring about unity between the warring factions.
+In December 1963, a Maoist-inspired rebellion called the Kwilu rebellion broke out in the Kwilu Province of the Democratic Republic of the Congo.
+It began as a tribal dispute and then grew to a challenge against the central government.
+Although it remained relatively minor, it marked the start of a spreading wave of rebellions against the contemporary central government.
+As unrest spread, leftist rebels established a Committee for National Liberation in Kivu, inspired by the late Patrice Lubumba.
+In 1964, Moïse Tshombe returned from self-exile in Spain and declared himself to be the only person who could bring about unity between the warring factions.
 His popularity and political acumen led him to being appointed as Prime Minister on 6 July 1964.

-By August, the rebellion had turned to limited civil war and Simba rebels were marching on Stanleyville, taking control of the city on 5 August 1964.
-The routing of the ANC and capitulation of the capital city of Orientale Province came as a shock to the government, Belgium, as well as to the United States.
-However, unlike the secessionist uprising of 1961, the United Nations and the United States did not wish to engage in direct intervention against the rebels.
-Based on Tshombe's 1961 experiences in Katanga, as well as the American's reluctance for direct involvement, the Prime Minister contracted mercenaries to address the rebellion.
+By August, the rebellion had turned to limited civil war, and Soviet and Cuban Communist-backed Simba rebels were marching on Stanleyville, taking control of the city on 5 August 1964.
+The defeat of the ANC at Stanleyville and capitulation of the capital city of Orientale Province came as a shock to the government, to Belgium, and to the United States.
+However, unlike the case of the secessionist uprising of 1961, in this case the United Nations and the United States expressed less willingness to engage in direct intervention against the rebels.
+Based on Tshombe's 1961 experiences in Katanga, as well as America's reluctance for direct involvement, Prime Minister Tshombe contracted mercenaries to address the rebellion.

-Recruitment and formation
+Formation

-In July 1964, Jerry Puren (a former mercenary officer in the Katangese Air Force) started recruiting mercenaries to support the Congolese Army on request of the Congolese Prime Minister Moïse Tshombe.
+In July 1964, Jerry Puren (a former mercenary officer in the Katangese Air Force) started recruiting mercenaries to support the ANC on request of the Congolese Prime Minister Moïse Tshombe.
 Puren focused his efforts in South Africa and alerted 200 men of possible employment as mercenaries.
-The ex-British military officer, Major "Mad" Mike Hoare, had known Tshombe and had served as one of his officers in 1961 and was the designated commander for the mercenary force.
+An ex-British military officer, Mike Hoare, had known Tshombe and had served as one of his officers in 1961, and he was now designated commander of the mercenary force.
 Puren was to be in charge of air operations.
 Second in command was former executive officer of the Rhodesian Special Air Services, Alastair Wicks, who had also served with both Hoare and Tshombe in 1961.